estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 [Learn more about capture definitions.](../../../concepts/captures.md#pull-captures).

-## Connecting to secure networks

-The PostgreSQL source connector [supports SSH tunneling](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks) to allow Flow to connect to databases ports in secure networks.

-To set up and configure your SSH server, see the [guide](../../../../guides/connect-network/).

 ## PostgreSQL on managed cloud platforms

 In addition to standard PostgreSQL, this connector supports cloud-based PostgreSQL instances on certain platforms.